-Whether creating jobs, homes, or school spaces, we create a healthy and connected community with believe that well-planned communities have the power to change lives for the better.
-Alton Lane, Four Marks is our car dependency - delivering a boost to both mental chance to improve community wellbeing in the district for and physical wellbeing. generations to come.
-Through development of the Site, we will deliver new homes, including affordable homes, Our legacy will be an inspirational blend of health, against acute housing need; we are able to deliver wellbeing, productivity and a new benchmark of what bungalows for down sizers, all in a highly sustainable sustainable placemaking can provide. location on the edge of Four Marks.
+Whether creating jobs, homes, or school spaces, we believe that well-planned communities have the power to change lives for the better.
+Alton Lane, Four Marks is our chance to improve community wellbeing in the district for generations to come.
+Through development of the Site, we will deliver new homes, including affordable homes, against acute housing need; we are able to deliver bungalows for down sizers, all in a highly sustainable location on the edge of Four Marks.